astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 ### Buying items

 Open the browser and go to the local project URL.
-Make sure Metamask is installed, the localhost:8545 network is selected, and a different account to the one used for minting is chosen.
-After the listings are populated as above, a number of items will appear.
+Make sure Metamask is installed, the localhost:8545 network is selected, _and a different account to the one used for minting is chosen._ After the listings are populated as above, a number of items will appear.
 By clicking on 'Buy now' under an item, the contract call buyItem will be triggered and the amount of ETH will be transferred.
+If you access the page with the same account you used to mint some of the items, the buy button will be disabled.